 The MSc Chemistry programme offers four specialisations:

 - Research in Chemistry: you follow a two-year programme in one of the research areas to become an independent and creative scientist.

 - Chemistry and Education (taught partly in Dutch): prepare yourself for a career in teaching chemistry.

 - Chemistry and Science Communication and Society: combine training in Chemistry with courses in different aspects of science communication, such as journalism.

-- Chemistry and Science Based Business: combine training in Chemistry with components in business and entrepreneurship.
+- Chemistry and Business Studies: combine training in Chemistry with components in business and entrepreneurship.